LDAP usergroup sync makes logins very slow

 Test the lookup from the Foreman server using a commandline tool, this works fine the last time I tried this.
 I believe you need to make sure lookups are fast on your infrastructure.
 If your LDAP/MSAD server is far away, deploy a local instance near Foreman.

-#2 Updated by Adam Winberg 6 months ago
+#2 Updated by Adam Winberg almost 2 years ago

 Not sure how the Foreman lookup is performed, but I can do a ldapsearch lookup listing all groups for a specific user: